Sabicool/Sabicool.github.io/content/blog/Academic Orgmode Workflow.md

 [^fn:1]: Though I don't have a concrete way of doing this other than RSS feeds, subscriptions and search engines.
 [^fn:2]: From my personal experience I believe it is easiest to replicate this workflow using Obsidian.
 Its also far more user friendly and perhaps has more entry level features than what Emacs provides
-[^fn:3]: Or even with word processors using an addon.
+[^fn:3]: Or even with word processors using an add-on.
 [^fn:4]: I hope to write about why I use Emacs org-mode in the future
 [^fn:5]: However selecting what information is relevant is entirely dependent on your purpose for reading that article (which you must decide before reading it).
 In my case, I figured learning about clinical equipoise would be relevant when designing my own study in the future.